ARU-life-sciences/mmft/README.md

 - `mmft extract -r 1-100 <fasta(s)>` or `cat <fasta> | mmft extract -r 1-100`.
 Extracts first 100 nucleotides from each fasta record.
 You can of course choose any range, using a dash to separate the numbers.
 - `mmft filter -f <file> <fasta(s)>`.
 Supply a text file of one ID per line and filter will extract the corresponding fasta records.
 - `mmft merge <fastas>`.
 Will merge multiple fasta files together into the same record.
+- `mmft sample <fasta(s)> -n <N>`.
+Will randomly sample a fasta file (or stream of fasta files) to a specified number of records.

 Careful when piping into `mmft` as fasta files are not treated separately, they are treated as a continuum of fasta records.
 Hence, while `mmft n50 1.fasta 2.fasta` shows the n50 of each fasta file separately, `cat *.fasta | mmft n50` will calculate the n50 of both files combined.
+In addition, `mmft sample` loads the entire STDIN into memory, so be careful when piping large files.

 All printed to STDOUT.